gitViwe/blazor/README.md

 <!-- ABOUT THE PROJECT -->
 # Blazor

-.NET client library using Web Assembly to run C#
+.NET client library using Blazor Web Assembly to run C#

 <!-- GETTING STARTED -->
 ## Getting Started